-Without working as a pack, it would be much harder for wolves to survive.
+Without working as a wolfpack, it would be much harder for wolves to survive.
 They rely on each other for everything from help hunting to warmth during the cold nights.
-A pack of wolves has a much greater chance of bringing down a sizeable kill than a lone wolf.
+A pack of wolves has a much greater chance of bringing down a sizable kill than a lone wolf.
 That’s wolf teamwork at the heart of nature.

 The same is true of your workplace: during hard times, your team will play a key role in helping you get through the challenges.
 If a crisis arises at work, it’s often easier and more efficient for multiple people to work at solving the problem, rather than just one.

 Wolf Leadership and Wolf Teamwork Lesson #5: The Team That Plays Together, Stays Together

 Wolves don’t just hunt and sleep together: they play together, too!
 (And yes, it’s adorable.)